Ignacio Anaya

-Ignacio Anaya García (15 August 1895 – 9 November 1975) was a Mexican maître d' who invented the popular Tex-Mex dish nachos at the Victory Club restaurant a couple miles from the border of Texas in Mexico in 1943.
-After nachos grew in popularity Anaya was promoted to chef, and he eventually started his own restaurant in the 1960s.
-He never did profit off his creation.
+Ignacio Anaya García (August 15, 1895 – November 9, 1975) was a Mexican maître d'hotel who invented the popular Tex-Mex dish nachos at the Victory Club restaurant a couple miles from the border of Texas in Mexico in 1943.
+After nachos grew in popularity, Anaya was promoted to chef, and he eventually started his own restaurant in the 1960s.

 His nickname was Nacho, derived from the Spanish Ignacio, the Spanish version of Ignatius.